-- 1. Press 0 and a confirmation message will appear prompting you.
+- 1. Press (1) on the projector or 0 on the remote control and a confirmation message will appear prompting you.
 If you don't respond in a few seconds, the message will disappear. - 2.
-Press \bigcirc a second time.
+Press 0 or 0 a second time.
 The power indicator flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - 3.
 Once the cooling process finishes, the power indicator becomes a steady orange and fans stop.
 Disconnect the power cord from the power outlet.

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
-See Quick Cooling on page 32. - Avoid turning on the projector immediately after turning it off as excessive heat may shorten lamp life. - Lamp life results will vary depending on environmental conditions and usage.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - · Avoid turning on the projector immediately after turning it off as excessive heat may shorten lamp life. - Lamp life results will vary depending on environmental conditions and usage.